FEMA is no longer accepting appeals

 Archive Appeal Information

 FEMA ran a 90-day appeal period from March to June, 2020.
-Due to the pandemic and the need for most appellants to submit additional information, FEMA is running a second appeal period.
-Anyone may submit an appeal during the second appeal period.
-All appeals, comments, and supporting documentation must be received by Boulder County before Tuesday, May 4, 2021.
-Appellants are encouraged to submit appeals as soon as possible within the 90-day window.
+Due to the pandemic and the need for most appellants to submit additional information, FEMA ran a second appeal period from February to May 2021.

 Before the floodplain mapping from the Colorado Hazard Mapping Program (CHAMP) is incorporated into the effective FEMA Flood Insurance Rate Maps (FIRMs), there will be a 90-day appeal period.
 During the appeal period, anyone can submit and appeal or comment to the Boulder County Floodplain Administrator.
 All submissions must be accompanied by the county’s Comment and Appeal Form, to be completed by the applicant.
 The county will then forward all submissions to FEMA for their review.
 FEMA will not accept appeals or comments that are not first submitted to the county.

 What is an Appeal?

 An Appeal is a formal request to have a FIRM amended based on an additional engineering study, which must include data that proves the proposed flood hazard information is scientifically or technically incorrect; contains an indisputable mathematical or measurement error; or, reflects that a changed physical condition has occurred.
 All Appeals must be certified by a registered professional engineer or licensed land surveyor and must include the required revisions to the FIRM and/or the Flood Insurance Study (FIS) report.